 [1] When visible from any public right-of-way, a certificate of appropriateness is required for any new construction, alteration, or demolition of any building, structure or site feature to include landscapes, signage, fences, walls, steps, and paving.
-A certificate of appropriateness is not required for communications antennas permitted by Section 23.27[4](a) or (b).
+A certificate of appropriateness is not required for communications antennas permitted by Section 23.08.01[4](a) or (b).
 A certificate of appropriateness is also needed for platting changes including combining parcels, creating parcels, or significantly moving property lines.
 Minor adjustment of property lines can be approved at staff level.

-[2] All provisions for design review shall be as provided in Section 28 except as follows:
+[2] All provisions for design review shall be as provided in Chapter 28 except as follows:

-(a) The Beall's Hill Design Guidelines, dated May 14, 2007, shall govern all new residential construction and development of residential property within the HPD-BH Zoning District.
+(a) The Beall's Hill Design Guidelines, dated May 14, 2007, shall govern all new residential construction and development of residential property within the HBH Zoning District.
 (Amended May 14, 2007, ZA-07-01)

-(a) The Beall's Hill Design Guidelines shall govern all new residential construction and development of residential property within the HPD-BH Zoning District.
+(b) The Beall's Hill Design Guidelines shall govern all new residential construction and development of residential property within the HBH Zoning District.

-(b) The Design Guidelines for Macon's Historic Zoning Districts shall govern all non-residential new construction and all modifications to existing residential and non-residential sites and structures visible from any public right-of-way.
+(c) The Design Guidelines for Macon's Historic Zoning Districts shall govern all non-residential new construction and all modifications to existing residential and non-residential sites and structures visible from any public right-of-way.

-(c) Staff approval may be granted for a certificate of appropriateness for new infill construction of residential dwellings and accessory buildings that conform to all development standards provided.
+(d) Staff approval may be granted for a certificate of appropriateness for new infill construction of residential dwellings and accessory buildings that conform to all development standards provided.
 Such new construction shall be of a design that has been previously approved by the Planning and Zoning Commission, after review by the Design Review Board, for the purpose of future staff approval.
 The approved designs shall be maintained by the Planning and Zoning Commission within the Beall's Hill Pre-Approved Housing Designs and available for public review.
 Any application that does not, by determination of staff, conform to the design approved and the design guidelines for this area may not be approved at the staff level.
 The standard review procedure will apply to all other applications as per Chapter 28.

 [3] Submittal requirements: The following items must be included in any application for a certificate of appropriateness: